Come early, stay late, repeat.

 We’ll show a mixture of children’s movies, foreign films, documentaries and movies with local connections there.

 Yes and no. Since we are the world’s largest classic film festival, we try to show 35mm film prints of many of the titles scheduled for the Plaza Theatre’s Kendle Kidd Performance Hall.
 We’ve worked hard to procure the best available film prints of each title and we’re pleased that the major Hollywood studios have provided us with mostly archival film prints when possible.
 But a number of the screenings will take advantage of newly produced, digitally restored versions of our favorite classics.
 These will be noted in the program and on the website.

 In the Philanthropy Theatre, the El Paso Museum of Art’s Energy Auditorium, the El Paso Public Library and the Foundation Room, we will present digital screenings of all titles listed for these venues.

 The outdoor films also will be digital screenings.

 We hope to have some surpluses from the Festival, but this is a non-profit event and a special project of the El Paso Community Foundation.
 Most of the Festival staff are volunteers and the El Paso Community Foundation devotes enormous resources and expertise to making the Plaza Classic a success.
 Any surpluses the Festival may generate go directly to the Plaza Classic Film Fund, which is managed by the El Paso Community Foundation.
-Our goal is to build this fund in the coming years and use it as a funding source for local film-makers, alternative festivals and other film initiatives.
-So your support of the festival (through sponsorships, donations, and ticket purchases) will help insure there are more film projects and festival opportunities in the future.
+Your support of the festival (through sponsorships, donations, and ticket purchases) will help insure there are more Plaza Classic Film Festivals in the future.

 Remember, all donations, underwriting and sponsorships are tax-deductible!
 Contact us at firstname.lastname@example.org or 915-533-4020 if you’d like to make a contribution.
 Any time!